 Mental health issues affect one in five American adults, and social workers are the largest group of clinically trained mental health providers in the country.
 Social workers who focus on health-related issues need to prepare to work with adults from 18 years old to end-of-life, helping with a range of issues, from drug abuse to elder care to health care policy.

-As a student in the Department of Adult Mental Health and Wellness, you will study subject areas such as:
+As a student in the Department of Adult Mental Health and Wellness at USC's online MSW, you will study subject areas such as:

 Department of Adult Mental Health and Wellness graduates are prepared to work in a range of settings:

 The Adult Mental Health and Wellness curriculum explores human behavioral theory with an emphasis on clinical practice and policy.
 You will consider the role of neuroscience as it relates to the mind-brain-body system as well as social systems, such as family, culture and community.
 Courses blend evidence-based research with hands-on experiences in clinical settings.